My Dear Marie: Manga

 Written and illustrated by Sakura Takeuchi, My Dear Marie was serialized in Shueisha's seinen manga magazine Weekly Young Jump from 1994 to 1997.
 Its chapters were collected in ten tankōbon volumes released from July 24, 1994, to July 23, 1997.

 Original video animation

 A three-episode original video animation (OVA) animated by Pierrot was released from March 6 to August 21, 1996.
 The OVA was licensed for English release in North America by ADV Films and released on VHS, in Japanese with English subtitles, in 1998.
-ADV Films released an English dub on VHS, with the series re-titled as Metal Angel Marie, in 1999.
-It was later released on DVD, with the original title My Dear Marie, on September 28, 2004.
+ADV Films later produced an English dub, releasing it on VHS, under the title Metal Angel Marie, in 1999.
+The OVA was later released on DVD, with the original title My Dear Marie, on September 28, 2004.
 The OVA was licensed in Australia and New Zealand by Madman Entertainment.